aryskaliyev/dockerize/README.md

 - **Port Binding**:\
 Bind the container's port to the host's port to make the service available to the outside world.
 Only one service can run on a specific port on the host, e.g. only one service can run on port 9000.

+- **Remember**:\
+A Docker image consists of layers.
+	- **Each instruction in the Dockerfile creates one layer.**
+	- These layers are stacked & each one is a delta of the changes from the previous layer.

 ##### Commands:

 - `docker images` = List all Docker images.